 Verdict: This sweet family story/romance will appeal to fans of Susan Mallery and RaeAnne Thayne.
 Especially suitable for public libraries looking for more #ownvoices authors.

 ©Library Journal, 2019

 THE KEY TO HAPPILY EVER AFTER by Tif Marcelo.
 Gallery Books (April 23, 2019).
 ISBN 978-1501197581.
 320p.

 This entry was posted on Tuesday, April 23rd, 2019 at 6:00 AM and is filed under Book Reviews, Fiction, Romance.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.